AI Answering Service For Garage Door Repair Companies

 What happens after hours?

-The call plan can capture the repair need, urgency, address, contact details, door status, and preferred timing, then route emergency or next-day requests based on company policy.
+The call path can capture the repair need, urgency, address, contact details, door status, and preferred timing, then route emergency or next-day requests based on company policy.

 Does this replace dispatch staff?